| Type: | Package |

 Description

-Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for multivariate Burr distribution with a scalar parameter parm1
+Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for multivariate Burr distribution with a scalar parameter parm1 and vectors of parameters parm2 and parm3.

 Usage